anoopsarkar/nlp-class/hw0.md

 Create a memorable name for your group.
 If you need help, [seek help](https://www.wordlab.com/name-generators/team-name-generator/).
 Make sure there is no whitespace in your group name or anything that might cause a mojibake (please use plain ascii).

+> **_Important:_** Do not use any obscene words in your group name.
+Be mature about your choice of group name.
+That does not mean it cannot be funny, just be aware that your choice of group name may offend someone else so be considerate of others.

 Go to the [Course Discussion Page]({{ site.coursys }}/forum) and select `[Activity Digest]`.
 Change the `Digest Email Frequency:` to a setting that send you email notifications, like so: